nickbgc/florida_combat/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a beta social/MMA education app.
+I am developing for my home gym Florida Combat Academy.